SiLab-Bonn/irrad_control/index.md

   </a>
 </p>
 </figure>
-Histogram of the fluence per scanned row of one set of irradiated diodes.
+The fluence is measured with 20 to 200 Hz within each row, while one gets ∆y and v from the XY-Stage.
+Shown is a Histogram of the fluence per scanned row of one set of irradiated diodes.
 The proton fluence is indicated on the first, the neutron fluence  on the second y-axis.
 The mean fluence over the entire scan area is given by the horizontal line.
 <h3> Proton hardness factor </h3>